• ECTS

 Objectives

-• To know the principles of transverse confinement of a wave and the associated guiding mechanisms (reflection, coherence, dispersion).
+• Know the principles of transverse wave confinement and the associated guiding mechanisms (reflection, coherence, dispersion).

-• Know how to determine the transverse profile of a mode in free space or in a guided medium.
+• Determine the transverse profile of a mode in free space or in a guided medium.

-• Know how to transform a Gaussian beam by a lens and control its propagation (divergence, curvature of the phase plane).
+• Know how to transform a Gaussian beam using a lens and control its propagation (divergence, phase plane curvature).

-• Know how to dimension the parameters of a waveguide to choose the guiding performances (attenuation, dispersion).
+• Know how to dimension waveguide parameters to select guiding performance (attenuation, dispersion).

-• Understand and know the mechanisms of resonance and stationarity in a longitudinal cavity: spectral transfer function and beam stability.
+• Understand and understand resonance and stationarity mechanisms in a longitudinal cavity: spectral transfer function and beam stability.

-• Understand the propagation of a wave along a line and the impact of its parameters on transmission performance, component design.
+• Understand wave propagation along a line and the impact of its parameters on transmission performance and component design.

-• Know how to use the Smith chart to characterize a propagation or to dimension an impedance adaptation.
+• Know how to use the Smith chart to characterize propagation or size an impedance match.

-• To develop experimental skills in photonics and microwave, in free space or in a guided environment (microwave lines, optical fibers), including resonant cavities.
+• Develop experimental skills in photonics and microwaves, in free space or in guided media (microwave lines, optical fibers), with resonant cavities in particular.

 Read more